Online car pricing guides frequently undervalue Subarus in Portland’s Subaru market due to a lack of data.

 Why online car value guides are wrong about the Portland market

 However, in Oregon, sales prices are not reported to the Department of Motor Vehicles when a car changes owners.
-This information is not needed by DMV to calculate the sales tax owed on the car because Oregon does not have a sales tax.
+DMV does not need this information to calculate the sales tax owed on the car because Oregon does not have a sales tax.

 So, the online pricing guides have to make assumptions for Oregon, and, frequently, these assumptions are incorrect.
 As pricing is not based on sales data, it is less accurate than in other parts of the country.